ManevogerKrCode/MinecraftMappingToSrc/README.md

 [![tutorial](https://github.com/WH0LEWHALE/minecraft-sc-compiling-tutorial/assets/146978592/8f871acd-8cee-4361-82c6-35ee996b5c4a)](https://github.com/WH0LEWHALE/minecraft-sc-compiling-tutorial/assets/146978592/8f871acd-8cee-4361-82c6-35ee996b5c4a)

 Follow the path that is in the right of client-extra.jar file, im on linux so thats why its different than Windows.

-Dont mind the screen glitches on videos, i was fixed it after the video.